racenis/ligmascript/README.md

-; Since the language doesn't have any standard way to get command ; line input, you'd have to load it into the interpreter in the ; REPLmode and then you could call the is-impressive subroutine ; like this:
+; Since the language doesn't have any standard way to get command ; line input, you'd have to load it into the interpreter in the ; REPL mode and then you could call the is-impressive subroutine ; like this:

 150 is-impressive